vejith063/ee25btech11063/SoftwareAssignment/README.md

 # Software Assignment
-First we have to convert the greyscale image into the pixel intensity matrix.For this we can use a library in c called "stb_image.h"
+First we have to convert the  image into the pixel intensity matrix.For this we can use a library in c called "stb_image.h"
 * Include the macro The macro STB_IMAGE_IMPLEMENTATION must be included before the header.
 This tells the compiler to include the function implementations (actual code) from the header file, allowing functions like stbi_load() and stbi_image_free()
 * Include the header file of the library stb_image.h in the same directory where we execute the code
 * After this the file named matrix.txt is produced in which stores the intensity matrix of the input file